zbluebugz/facebook-clean-my-feeds/README.md

 # FB - Clean My Feeds

-You should be in control of what you see online, but Facebook throws all kinds of garbage on top of updates from your friends and pages you care about.
+You should be in control of what you see online, but Facebook throws all kinds of garbage at you making it practically impossible to see updates from your friends and pages you care about.
 "FB - Clean My Feeds" is the mop bucket you roll in when you want control back.

 Originally built by **[zbluebugz](https://github.com/zbluebugz)** and battle-tested since 2021.
-I've decided to take on the mantle of maintainer.

 Thank you to **[trinhquocviet](https://github.com/trinhquocviet)** for their [simplified_ui branch](https://github.com/trinhquocviet/facebook-clean-my-feeds/tree/simplified_ui), which has been merged here.

-## What it does (and does well)
+## What it does

 ### Kill the Sponsored Sludge
 - Nukes "Sponsored" posts across News, Groups, Watch, Marketplace, Search, and Reels.